 What is sexting?

 Sexting is when someone sends a sexually explicit photograph or video of themselves via their mobile phone or online.
 It can also refer to written messages.
 It has become common in recent years due to easy access to smartphones and camera phones with internet access.
 Plus, with easier access of pornography, more and more are becoming exposed to online sex.
 Adolescents are texting messages of a sexual nature taken in the privacy of their own homes and there is significant concern regarding the negative effects of this on their mental state.

 Why is sexting so common amongst young people?

 Teenagers often have unlimited text messaging plans on their own mobiles and it is now very easy to take a sexually explicit photo and send it on without the risk of adults seeing it.
 Many also believe their photos will self-destruct rapidly if sent using certain apps.
 They do not realise the permanency of their actions, (it is easy for people to save these images) and the potential repercussions.

-Sexting is normalised amongst many adolescent peer groups, they do not realise it is violating UK law by sending or being in possession of sexually explicit photos of a minor.
+Sexting is normalised amongst many adolescent peer groups; they do not realise they are violating UK law by sending or being in possession of sexually explicit photos of a minor.
 Young people are impulsive as their prefrontal cortex, which plays a significant role in impulse control, is not yet fully developed.
-They are struggling with managing acombination of fluctuating hormone levels, emotional and sexual feelings and peer pressure and they have not yet developed the maturity to manage these issues safely or wisely.
+They are struggling with managing a combination of fluctuating hormone levels, emotional and sexual feelings and peer pressure, and they have not yet developed the maturity to manage these issues safely or wisely.
 Often, young people ‘sext’ hoping to start a relationship or to gain positive comments about their body image to aid their self-esteem.
-At times they are pressurised into it by a friend or someone older.
+At times, they are pressurised into it by a friend or someone older.

 What are the consequences of sexting?